cptanalatriste/ant-colony-tsp/README.md

 # ant-colony-tsp
-Supporting code for lesson on Swarm Intelligence
+Supporting code for the article on Swarm Intelligence